 Measuring employee engagement also involves evaluating their relationships with their co-workers.
 This can be done by assessing the way they interact with and communicate with other employees.
 A strong, positive connection with colleagues can increase trust and collaboration.
 Therefore, assessing the employee’s ability to build and maintain good relationships with their peers can provide valuable insight into their level of engagement.

-Productivity can be measured by assessing the amount of work an employee completes within a certain period of time.
+Performance and productivity can be measured by assessing the amount of work an employee completes within a certain period of time.
 One way to evaluate this is by monitoring their timeliness in completing tasks and meeting deadlines.
 Observing their activities in the office, such as their focus on work and avoidance of non-work related tasks, can also provide further insight into their productivity level.

-How to Increase Employee Engagement in Business?
+Ways To Increase Employee Engagement in Business

 We’ve provided key insights into how employee engagement can be measured.
 Now, what can we do to improve employee engagement?
 Here are some tips: